Table of Contents

 Dear [name],

 How are things going?
-We haven’t gotten to touch base in a while, and I just wanted to make sure you were happy with everything.
+We haven’t touched base in a while, and I wanted to make sure you were happy with everything.

-As always, I’ll be your account representative here, so feel free to reach out with any questions, comments, or concerns.
+As always, I’m your account representative here—feel free to reach out with any questions, comments, or concerns.

 Best,